Massachusetts School of Law: Admission and academics

 Students at Massachusetts School of Law learn to practice law through classroom instruction, simulated client experiences, and numerous live client experiences.
 MSLAW does not require the LSAT for admission.
 However, MSLAW administers its own examination (MSLAT) similar to the LSAT, requires letters of recommendation, and interviews every applicant for admission.

+Massachusetts Bar Examination Passage

+The results for the February 2024 Massachusetts Bar Examination by MSLAW students are, as follows: